samios07/WikiFactCheck-AI/README.md

 ---
+> **Hackathon Update:** This project was successfully integrated and tested using the official [Wikimedia Structured Contents Kaggle Dataset](https://www.kaggle.com/datasets/wikimedia-foundation/wikipedia-structured-contents).
 ### 🧠 The Technical Architecture
 Standard AI fact-checking pipelines suffer from hallucination—LLMs often rewrite source material or paraphrase details, making it impossible to verify exact quotes.
 This project solves that vulnerability using a hybrid AI/Python architecture: